pometry-archive/companies_house_scraper/README.md

 You can also contact companies house directly, their support and developer teams are extremely friendly and can get you direct access to bulk read only data.

+> pip install scrapy
+> cd tutorial
+> scrapy crawl persons-with-significant-control

+This will produce a `data` folder that contains a folders of companies, inside with a person of significant control

 # license